main

 Consumer groups

-Shows activity, offsets, lag metrics, and partition assignments.
+Shows group activity, offsets, lag metrics, and partition assignments.

 Note

-If the cluster navigation menu is hidden, click the hamburger icon (three horizontal lines) in the console header to reveal it.
+If the cluster navigation menu is hidden, click the navigation menu icon (three horizontal lines) in the console header to reveal it.

 3.1.
 Choose how the console looks

 The StreamsHub Console supports three theme options: Light, Dark, and System.
-When set to System, the console automatically matches your operating system’s theme preference.
+When set to System, the console matches your operating system theme preference.

-To change the theme, click the theme icon (sun/moon) in the console header.
-This opens the theme selector, where you can choose your preferred appearance.
+To change the theme, click the theme icon (sun or moon) in the console header to open the theme selector.

 4. HOME: Checking connected clusters